Skip to content

 Traditional answering services handle this by taking every message and leaving triage to you.
 You still need to check messages between jobs, determine urgency, and call back the emergencies first.
 This defeats half the purpose.

 AI systems need to understand what constitutes an emergency in your specific trade.
-This requires learning from multiple sources, not just a website FAQ page.
+This requires learning from more than a website FAQ page.
 Customer reviews reveal how people actually describe problems when they're stressed.
-Social media posts show regional terminology variations.
-Even video content demonstrates the visual cues that indicate urgency.
+Social posts show regional terminology variations.

 What happens when customers baulk at call-out fees?